 Fast-forward to 2007.
 I was living in San Diego and fortunate enough to know an engineer who was friends with one of the founders of a little startup called GitHub.
 I had been exposed to Git and its unique take on version control through the Ruby community and had fallen in love with the idea of this decentralized, collaborative way of working.

-Branching, as a concept, just made sense: there was a master set of files (on the Master Branch) and I could “check out” a Branch — a working copy of these files — and work independently without fear of overwriting someone else’s work.
+Branching, as a concept, just made sense: there was a master set of files (on the Main Branch) and I could "check out" a Branch — a working copy of these files — and work independently without fear of overwriting someone else's work.
 Commits allowed me to add context to my work, leave notes for myself, and communicate with teammates asynchronously.
 I was pretty smitten with this way of working, at least when it came to code.